Business development in green industries

 The goal of several of our project initiatives, is to develop an understanding of diversity as an important competitive advantage in terms of sustainability, profitability and health within green industries.
 Today, two integration projects are being run with a focus on business model innovations in green industries, namely “Future Agriculture” and “Green Innovation”.

-The University of Halmstad is the project owner and implements the projects together with the Rural Economy and Agricultural Society of Halland, the Swedish Public Employment Service, the Swedish Migration Agency and the County Administrative Board.
+Halmstad University is the project owner and implements the projects together with the Rural Economy and Agricultural Society of Halland, the Swedish Public Employment Service, the Swedish Migration Agency and the County Administrative Board.
 The projects are financed by Region Halland and the Swedish Agency for Economic and Regional Growth.